ohara-ai/sdk/contracts/README.md

 # Smart Contracts

-Solidity smart contracts for modular on-chain gaming features.
-This package provides factory-based contract deployment for match systems and scoreboards with built-in fee collection and access control.
+Solidity smart contracts for modular on-chain features.
+This package provides factory-based contract deployment for features with built-in fee collection and access control.

 ## Architecture